drinkbird/drinkbird.github.io/about.md

 We can do better.

-In this blog I distill some of my thoughts and experiences from the tech industry and literature, as well as create practical tutorials, with the intent to motivate and inspire both new and seasoned technology professionals to actively manage their career, reinforce both their technical and soft skills, and help them in their quest of becoming the best version of themselves.
+In this blog I distill some of my thoughts and experiences from the Tech Industry and literature, as well as present some practical guides and tutorials, with the intent to motivate, inspire, and help both new and seasoned technology professionals to cultivate their technical and soft skills.
+The Industry is shaped by each of us, so every improvement - either big or small - can go a long way.

+### Why DrinkBird?

+It's the direct translation of my last name, from Greek to English.

 ### Technologies